Legislative Action Committee

 Corona Chamber Takes on DC

-During our recent trip to Washington, DC, employers just like you met with California's legislative delegation in Washington, DC, the Governor's representative in Washington, the advocacy team from Riverside County Transportation Commission, US Chamber of Commerce and several other leaders.
+During our 2016 trip to Washington, DC, employers just like you met with California's legislative delegation in Washington, DC, the Governor's representative in Washington, the advocacy team from Riverside County Transportation Commission, US Chamber of Commerce and several other leaders.
 Each traveler paid a fee as well their own expenses for air, hotel, meals and transportation.
 This year’s trip coincided with the 15th anniversary of 9/11.
 Washington DC provides an atmosphere of numerous monuments and museums that can occupy day after day visits.
 The walks to various monuments were especially solemn yet rewarding – our nation’s capital surely has some wonder sites.
 Our business included several meetings and we are highlighting five of the top discussions discussed:

 1. The issue of global security in the age of international terrorism is becoming an increasingly local challenge.